rwash/rwash.github.io/cv.md

 ### Invited Talks

 * Rick Wash.
+"Folk Security."
+At *Indiana University, School of Informatics*.
+(2013)
+* Rick Wash.
 "Thinking and Talking About Security."
 At *Indiana University, School of Informatics*.
 (2012)
 * Rick Wash.
 "Thinking and Talking About Security."
 At *Cornell University, Information Science Colloquium*.
 (2012)
 * Rick Wash.
 "Socio-technical Influence on Behavior in Social Media."
 At *Michigan State University, School of Journalism and Department of Telecommunications, Information Studies, and Media*.
 (2010)